Optimization Algorithms as Robust Feedback Controllers: Introduction

 \subsection{Organization}

-The remainder of this article is structured as follows: In \cref{sec:cl_opt_approaches} we discuss several existing approaches which can be considered \emph{closed-loop optimization} techniques, each of them with specific use cases, advantages, and disadvantages. \Cref{sec:opt_dyn} reviews various optimization algorithms, that are suitable for closed-loop implementations, from the perspective of dynamical systems.
-This allows us, in \cref{sec:ofo}, to review recent work on constrained feedback-based optimization and to illustrate different control designs that implement the previously discussed optimization dynamics in closed loop.
-We pay particular attention to different mechanisms to enforce constraints and to closed-loop stability conditions.
-In this section, we also present the main application examples from communication networks and power systems.
-Finally, \cref{sec:conc} concludes the article, highlights the unresolved problems in this domain, and presents worthwhile and exciting avenues for future research.
+The remainder of this article is structured as follows: \Cref{sec:opt_dyn} {\tb provides a tutorial-like review of} various optimization algorithms {\tb from a dynamical systems perspective.
+This point of view is crucial for closed-loop optimization.} {\tb I}n \cref{sec:ofo}, we then review recent works on constrained feedback-based optimization.
+We pay particular attention to different mechanisms to ensure closed-loop stability and to enforce constraints. {\tb We further clarify how to leverage data and exploration to facilitate model-free implementations in closed loop.} {\tb \Cref{sec:redispatch} presents a case study on the timely problem of optimal autonomous redispatch in electricity grid.
+This problem requires solving a nonlinear, nonconvex AC optimal power flow problem in closed-loop with the physical power grid and has motivated many implementations and recent advances in closed-loop optimization.} Finally, \cref{sec:conc} concludes the article, highlights the unresolved problems in this domain, and presents exciting avenues for future research.